Lead Testing in School and Child Care Program Drinking Water (SDWA 1464(d))

 How may assistance be used?

-Funding are available to eligible applicants to test for lead in drinking water using the Environmental Protection Agency’s 3Ts for Reducing Lead in Drinking Water in Schools guidance or applicable state regulations or guidance.
-Funding should also be used for the administration of a testing program to include: (a) training, monitoring, and assessment of testing program; and (b) ensuring local educational agencies make available, if applicable, in the administration offices and, to the extent practicable, on the internet website of the local educational agency for inspection by the public, a copy of the results of any voluntary testing for lead contamination in school and child care facility drinking water program implemented with grant funds; and notify parent, teacher, and employee organizations of the availability of the results.
-Four percent of the funds can be used as a technical set aside for drinking water lead testing program training, assessment and monitoring.
-In accordance with the America’s Waters Infrastructure Act (AWIA) of 2018 §2006 which amended the Water Infrastructure Improvement Act (WIIN) of 2017 §2107, states or territories must assist in voluntary testing for lead contamination in drinking water at schools and child care programs that are in low-income areas.
+The overall grant funding objective is towards its use for the administration of a testing program for lead in drinking water using the Environmental Protection Agency’s 3Ts for Reducing Lead in Drinking Water in Schools guidance or applicable state regulations or guidance.
+Funding will be used for the administration and implementation of the testing program including: (a) training, monitoring, and assessment of the testing program; and (b) ensuring local educational agencies make available, if applicable, in the administration offices and, to the extent practicable, on the internet website of the local educational agency for inspection by the public, a copy of the results of any lead contamination in school and child care facility drinking water; and notify parent, teacher, and employee organizations of the availability of the results.
+The funding is also eligible to provide assistance through remediation and replacement actions in the schools/child care facilities that have tested for lead in drinking water.
+The goal of this program is to reduce the overall impact of lead exposure on the vulnerable population of children under the age of six through activities that meaningfully reduce lead in drinking water at schools and/or child care facilities that primarily serve the population just described.
+Grants and cooperative agreements are available to support recipients' allowable direct costs incident to approved cooperative agreements plus allowable indirect costs, in accordance with established EPA policies and regulations.

 What are the requirements after being awarded this opportunity?